A custom property is an element of an AODocs document.

 Note: For the Person field it is possible to use Google Groups.
 A Person field accepts Google Groups only if the administrator has set the field as a multi-valued field in the document class configuration.

 3. Make sure the mandatory field are all filled in before saving.
 You will not be able to save the document without filling all the mandatory property fields.

 Note: As property fields can become mandatory, hidden or in read-only depending on a workflow state, a warning message will be displayed in the document in the view mode when mandatory fields are empty.

 4. Library administrators can add a description for each custom property to guide users to fill in the properties.
 To see a description of a property, mouse over the tooltip icon on the right of the property's name.

 Note: Library readers can also access the description on properties in the view mode of the properties tab.

-5. After editing the properties of the document, click on the "Save" icon to save the changes and close the document editor or click on the "Cancel" icon to discard your changes.
+6. After editing the properties of the document, click the "Save" button to save the changes and close the document editor or click the "Cancel" button to discard your changes.